thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-**TIP:** Be sure to agree when asked to install the **XCode CommandLine Tools**.
+Be sure to agree when asked to install the **Xcode CommandLine Tools**.
 It may take about 10 minutes to download and install.

+**TIP:** If needed, you can agree to the Xcode license by running the `sudo xcodebuild -license` command.
+This will require your account password which **will not** appear on the screen as you type.

 ### Update Homebrew